ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Instance count

 Instance count means simply how many occurrences of a specific type of sensitive information must be present for content to match the rule.
-For example, content will match the rule shown below if between 1 and 9 unique U.S. or U.K. passport numbers are identified.
+For example, content matches the rule shown below if between 1 and 9 unique U.S. or U.K. passport numbers are identified.

 Note that the instance count includes only **unique** matches for sensitive information types and keywords.
 For example, if an email contains 10 occurrences of the same credit card number, those 10 occurrences count as a single instance of a credit card number.